leeoniya/uPlot/README.md

 }
 ```

-- `space` is the minumum space between adjacent ticks; a smaller number will result in smaller selected divisors.
+- `space` is the minumum space between adjacent ticks; a smaller number will result in smaller selected divisors. can also be a function of the form `(self, scaleMin, scaleMax, dim) => space` where `dim` is the dimension of the plot along the axis in CSS pixels.
-- `incrs` are divisors available for segmenting the axis to produce ticks.
+- `incrs` are divisors available for segmenting the axis to produce ticks. can also be a function of the form `(self) => divisors`.
+- `values` can be:
+  - a function with the form `(self, ticks, space) => values` where `ticks` is an array of raw values along the axis' scale, `space` is the determined tick spacing in CSS pixels and `values` is an array of formated tick labels.
-- `values` can be an array of tick formatters with breakpoints. more format details can be found in the source: https://github.com/leeoniya/uPlot/blob/master/src/opts.js#L110
+  - array of tick formatters with breakpoints. more format details can be found in the source: https://github.com/leeoniya/uPlot/blob/master/src/opts.js#L110

 ---
 ### Performance